EvanHuang7/ai-tools/README.md

 📌 Note: The concept of `GitOps` is to have a **controller** running in K8s cluster.
 The controller is able to **automatically pull updates from Git**, which can be triggered via a webhook.
 This keep those updates in sync with the deployed state of cluster.

 🚨 Important: The **Set up different app environment (🛠️Staging and 🚀Prod)** section is required to be finished first before starting this section.

-TODO: Consider adding lint build and test build steps into the GitHub workflow.

 1. Add necessary secrets to you GitHub repo, which allow GitHub workflow to use